getampt/docs/migrate-serverless-cloud.md

 ---
-title: Migrate your Serverless Cloud apps
+title: Migrate from Serverless Cloud
-description: Use this guide to easily migrate your Serverless Cloud apps along with their data, storage and parameters to the new Ampt platform.
+description: Use this guide to easily migrate your Serverless Cloud apps along with their data, storage and parameters to the Ampt platform.
 full: true
 ---